confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

   );
 ```

-then the schema for `pageviews` will be inferred as:
+The schema for `pageviews` will be inferred as:

 ```
 ksql> describe pageviews;